Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents: Successive Concept Bottleneck Agents

-Instead of jointly learning object detection, concept extraction, and policy search, SCoBots enable the optimization of each policy component independently.
-Separating the training procedure of different components (similar to that of \cite{KohNTMPKL20conceptbottleneck}) particularly reduces the complexity of the overall optimization problem.
+Instead of jointly learning object detection, concept extraction, and policy search, SCoBots enable independent optimization of each policy component.
+Separating the training procedure of different components reduces the complexity of the overall optimization problem~\citep{KohNTMPKL20conceptbottleneck}.